-Staff will only use official work-provided email accounts to communicate with other stakeholders (including students, parents, carers and third parties).
+Staff will only use official work-provided email relevant to the purpose of their role.

 Emails must not be used to forward inappropriate messages or content to any individual.

 Emerging technologies

 Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in WE Bridge Academy is allowed.